Concordia University Texas: Campus life

-Some of the many clubs and organizations that students participate in are: Concordia University Texas Collegiate DECA, Concordia Outdoor Ministry, Service-Learning, Missions Club, Communication Club, Student Government & Leadership Association (SGLA), Concordia Youth Ministry Team (CYMT), Fellowship of Christian Athletes, Helping Hands, History Club, Preseminarians of CTX, Society for Human Resource Management, Psychology Book Club, Kinesiology Club, Financial Management Association, Education Club, Directors of Christian Education Club, Biology Club, Behavioral Sciences Club, Association of Computing Machinery, Academic Advising Consultants, Model Organization of American States (MOAS), Moot Court, and the Spirit Squad.
+Some of the many clubs and organizations that students participate in are: Concordia University Texas Collegiate DECA, Concordia Outdoor Ministry, Service-Learning, Missions Club, Communication Club, Student Government & Leadership Association (SGLA), Concordia Youth Ministry Team (CYMT), Fellowship of Christian Athletes, Helping Hands, History Club, Preseminarians of CTX, Society for Human Resource Management, Psychology Book Club, Kinesiology Club, Financial Management Association, Education Club, Directors of Christian Education Club, Biology Club, Behavioral Sciences Club, Association for Computing Machinery, Academic Advising Consultants, Model Organization of American States (MOAS), Moot Court, and the Spirit Squad.
 The school newspaper, The Mullet, was first published in 2006, and in 2013 was renamed The Spin.
 The Spin is published once a month during the semester.

 Athletics

-The Concordia mascot is the Tornados and the school colors are purple and gold.
-Concordia's intercollegiate athletic teams participate in NCAA Division III's American Southwest Conference (ASC).
+The Concordia athletics teams are nicknamed the Tornados and the school colors are purple and gold.
+Concordia's intercollegiate athletic teams participated in NCAA Division III's American Southwest Conference (ASC) from 1999 up until 2024, where they opted to move to the Southern Collegiate Athletic Conference (SCAC).
 Concordia adopted the Tornados mascot in 1995, the year the school renamed itself; its previous team names were the Outlaws (1926-1936), the Cardinals (1936-1951), and the Stags (1951-1995).
 Prior to moving to NCAA Division III and joining the ASC, the Stags/Tornados were members of the National Association of Intercollegiate Athletics Heart of Texas Conference from 1994 to 1999.

-The athletic programs at Concordia are baseball, softball, men's basketball, women's basketball, cross country, golf, men's soccer, women's soccer, track and field, volleyball, tennis and athletic training.
+The athletic programs at Concordia are baseball, softball, men's basketball, women's basketball, cross country, golf, men's and women's soccer, track and field, volleyball, tennis and athletic training.
 There were four athletic facilities on the old campus (Fascholz-Keller Field (baseball), Bartholomew Park (softball), Pharr Tennis Center, Woltman Gymnasium) and one off-campus (St. Francis School (soccer)).
 Currently, men's and women's soccer play at Round Rock Multipurpose Complex.

 In spring 2011, "Purple Out" events were started to encourage students, staff, and the community to support athletics.
 On designated "Purple Out" days, everyone is encouraged to wear purple and those attending a sporting event receive purple "Tornado Towels".
 In 2011–2012, Concordia Texas experienced its most successful year athletically.
 This was accomplished by winning ASC Championships in women's cross country, women's basketball, and men's baseball (second consecutive championship).